DuT0mi/JavaBasicsNotes/README.md

 # JavaBasicsNotes
-Notes from me for me or someone who finds this
+Notes,demos from me for me or someone who finds this